SonarSource/echoes-react/docs/RELEASING.md

 - Close the REL ticket you've created

-- On `master` branch bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) for the next development iteration with `yarn version major|minor` and commit with message `Prepare for version x.y`.
+- On the `main` branch, bump the [package version](https://github.com/SonarSource/echoes-react/blob/main/package.json#L3) for the next development iteration with `yarn version major|minor` and commit with message `Prepare for version x.y`.

 ## Release Process for Patch Versions